 Across the scientific field, the University of Liverpool is leading the way with teaching and research-based degrees.
 Its cutting-edge teaching laboratories are advancing scientific discoveries and breakthroughs that could change the world.

-International students at undergraduate or postgraduate level can benefit from these exceptional facilities, as well as from the incredibly broad range of science degrees on offer, from studies in Marine Science (ranked 7th in the Guardian University Guide 2017) to Geology (ranked 9th in the Times and Sunday Times Good University Guide 2017).
+International students at undergraduate or postgraduate level can benefit from these exceptional facilities, as well as from the incredibly broad range of science degrees on offer, from studies in Earth and Marine Sciences (ranked 26th in the Guardian University Guide 2021) to Animal Science (ranked 5th in the Times and Sunday Times Good University Guide 2021).

 Scientists at the University of Liverpool are committed to making a positive impact on life and technology.
 As an international student, you can benefit from the teaching expertise of staff and the research-driven learning environment on offer.